 5. Remember the power of MBWA – and listen

 An essential part of the process involves asking plenty of questions of everyone from other departmental managers to administrative assistants and security guards.
-Everyone has knowledge to share about some aspect of the business.
+Everyone has the knowledge to share about some aspect of the business.

-MBWA aids manager relationships with their team
+MBWA aids managers relationships with their team

 - Talk to other managers along with way about important issues.

 - Encourage and praise employees to their faces for recent good work rather than by an impersonal email.